cl0vrfi3ld/blend-inst/README.md

 </div>

 <div align="center">
-    <p>An installer framework and drop-in replacement for and rewrite of Jade in Python that uses the live session's file system instead of bootstrapping a new one, built for blendOS.</p>
+    <p>An installer framework and drop-in replacement for and rewrite of Jade in Python that uses the live session's file system instead of bootstrapping a new one.
+Built for clOs, forked from blendOS.</p>
 </div>

 **Help us with making blend-inst distribution-independent by opening a pull request!**